RScanlon2021/PalmFreeIrishSoap/README.md

 All pages contain a responsive navbar and footer which allows for easy navigation throughout the site as well as externally with direct links to their various social media sites.
 The navbar will remain fixed to allow for easy navigation between pages.
 When in mobile view the navbar page links will revert into a collapsible icon with an additional collapsible card containing the contact details from the footer.
 The footer will contain only the social media links while in the mobile view.

-The Home page would provide a preview of the products in one section with links to the Gallery page, and the same with the About Us section.
+The Home page will provide a preview of the products in one section with links to the Gallery page, and the same with the About Us section.

 The About Us page would provide a simple introduction into the story of their company and the methods used in the manufacturing of the product.
 The page will also contain a YouTube video of an interview with the business owner regarding related content.

 The Gallery provides a grid layout of all the products on offer with each image able to be viewed through a modal whereby the user may transition through all other images.

 The Contact page provides a simple contact form for the visitor to in order to make contact with the company for any questions they may have.

 ### Features to Implement in Future